robb1e/tracker-git/README.md

 ## Usage

 This gem will create a 'tracker' binary.
-Call that in your deploy script with the following environment variables set, and your finished stories will be updated to delivered.
+Call that in your deploy script with the tracker id and access token as command line arguments, or with following environment variables set, and your finished stories will be updated to delivered.

+    export TRACKER_PROJECT_ID=123456
     export TRACKER_TOKEN=abc123
-    export TRACKER_PROJECT_ID=123456

 ## Known Issues